 Courtesy of UNICEF - Eyad El-Baba

-According to the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA), the Humanitarian Coordinator for the occupied Palestinian territory (oPt), Robert Piper, chaired Monday’s meeting with diplomats and donors.
-He said, “The situation in Gaza has become increasingly precarious over recent months.
-No one is untouched by the energy crisis., and restrictions by the Palestinian Authority in the medical sector are hitting some of the most vulnerable adults and children in the Strip,” Piper added “The coping capacities of Gaza’s families to deal with these types of shocks are seriously depleted as the cumulative impact of 10 years of isolation, division and insecurity take their toll.”
+“The situation in Gaza has become increasingly precarious over recent months.
+No one is untouched by the energy crisis, and restrictions by the Palestinian Authority in the medical sector are hitting some of the most vulnerable adults and children in the Strip,” said the Humanitarian Coordinator (HC) for the oPt, Robert Piper, in a July 3 meeting with diplomats and donors in Jerusalem.

 Leave a Comment